Protective behavior in dogs is not a bad thing.

 1. Work on Yourself

-This only serves to further rile up your pooch.
+These punishment-based corrections only serve to further rile up your pooch.
 Instead, approach every instance of aggression in a calm, soothing way.

 Don’t yell or yank or do anything to further increase the volatility of the situation.